flikites/handshake-node-akash/README.md

 Step 2: Use the same name to replace line 14.
 Leave ip: only change the name.
 <br>

-Step 3: Wait until the blockchain has synced (check the "logs" tab to see chain height) then edit the --public-host environment variable to reflect the instances public/static IP address.
+Step 3: Wait until the blockchain has synced (check the "logs" tab to see chain height) then edit the --public-host command to reflect the instances public/static IP address.
 (Check the "Leases" tab for the IP) Once changed, click "Update Deployment"

 <br>